Banco Products (India) (BOM:500039) Beneish M-Score: -2.25 (As of Jun. 27, 2026)

 An M-Score of greater than -1.78 signals that the company is likely to be a manipulator.

-Beneish M-Score -1.66 higher than -1.78, which implies that the company might have manipulated its financial results.
+Beneish M-Score -2.25 no higher than -1.78, which implies that the company is unlikely to be a manipulator.

 The historical rank and industry rank for Banco Products (India)'s Beneish M-Score or its related term are showing as below: